YahyaNaq/YahyaNaq/README.md

 - 🔭 I’m currently working on a simple react face-recognition-app
-- 🌱 I’m currently learning Wordpress and React+Node
+- 🌱 I’m currently mastering PHP and JS
-- 👯 I’m looking to collaborate on simple OOP projects for learning
+- 👯 I’m looking to contribute open source JS projects
 - 🤔 I’m looking for help with detoxing my addiction of programming
 - 💬 Ask me about ...
 - 📫 How to reach me: drop a mail at yahya.naqvi123@gmail.com